-350. CDs, 6, 12, 24, 25, 30, 32, and 33 are part of the Tarrant/Dallas congressional cluster.
+365. CDs, 6, 12, 24, 25, 30, 32, and 33 are part of the Tarrant/Dallas congressional cluster.
 Under the State's enacted plan, the cluster contains three majority-minority districts.
 An additional majority-minority district could have been drawn in this cluster by making CD 12 into a majority-minority coalition district by adding voters of color from CD 6 to CD 12 and maintaining the state's three majority-minority districts.

-Dallas and Tarrant County cluster under the old congressional plan in the last election and three districts (CDs 30, 32, and 33) elected Black Democrats in the last election.
+Dallas and Tarrant County cluster under the old congressional plan in the last election under the old maps and three districts (CDs 30, 32, and 33) elected Black Democrats in the last election under the old maps.